MarianaG03/markdown-practice/README.md

 # Mariana Garcia
-## I'll Share so fun Facts About myself.
+## I'll Share some fun Facts About myself.

  I was Born in New Mexico, I lived there for about seven years before I moved to Illinois.